-In the image of the White Pine, the green branches can represent cultural elements of: song, dance, art, food, language, and spirituality.
-The roots of the tree include family, ancestors, clan, community, and nation.
+In the image of the Maple Tree, the branches can represent the cultural elements of: art, song, food, dance, spirituality, and language.
+The roots of the tree include nation, clan, family, community and ancestors.

 Consider how each cultural element enriches and impacts the different roots of an individual.
 For example, think of the cultural aspect of food.
 How has the environment of food impacted our families and clans?
 Did you notice that the trunk of the tree is YOU?
 You have the ability to make change in yourself.
 You can support your family in change.
 Your influence can even impact your community and your nation!
 CONSIDER: Create a culture of shared vision for a healthier future.
 COMMIT: Think of ways to share these principles with other people.